Motivic correlators, cluster varieties and Zagier's conjecture on zeta(F,4): Motivic correlators

 3) Correlators appearing after step 1) differ by even permutations, and thus are $\sim$.

 So we proved the claim for Hodge correlators, and hence for the real Hodge realization, and therefore for number fields.
-The latter is sufficient to deduce the claim for $\Q$-Hodge and etale realizations. \end{proof}
+The latter is sufficient to deduce the claim for $\Q$-Hodge and {'e}tale realizations. \end{proof}

 \bc \la{WTRD43} Any weight $4$ motivic correlator is a sum of the ones $\{x,y\}_{3,1}$ and $\{x\}_4$. \ec

 \begin{proof} Proposition \ref{MOTCOIN1} and (\ref{144ads1}) imply that any weight $4$ motivic correlator is a sum of lower depth correlators. \end{proof}